iguatemigarin/hyperterm-monokai/README.md

 ## Install

-Add `iguatemigarin/hyperterm-monokai` to the plugins list in your `~/.hyper.js` config file.
+Add `hyperterm-monokai-for-wsl` to the plugins list in your `~/.hyper.js` config file.

 ## License